 Note: you can also undock the preview window for a much larger timeline and library view.
 See Undocking the Preview Window for more information.

 Preview Window

-While creating your video production, you can preview it in the preview window using the available player controls.
+While editing your video production you can preview the media in your media library in the library preview window, and your entire video project in the project preview window.